Payment and Reimbursement

 early, can I start the classes sooner?

-It is best to start with the rest of
+It is best to start at your class

-exercising.
-If you let us know when you have
+you let us know when you have to leave early,

-to leave early, we will try to work out a
+we will try to work out a solution in advance

-solution in advance so that you donít have to
+so that you donít have to shorten your

 - Do we do weight